Your degree in Social Work

 These skills may include:

-• Showing sensitivity to the beliefs and values of others and acknowledge one’s own identity, influences, social location, and values
+• Showing sensitivity to the beliefs and values of others and reflexivity of one’s own identity, influences, social location, and values

 • Analyzing social policies and identification of their implications for disadvantaged and oppressed groups at local, national, and international levels

-• Collaborating with other health professionals to promote environmental and social wellbeing for people
+• Collaborating with other professionals in health care and community organizations to promote environmental and social wellbeing for people

 Career possibilities

-Career opportunities vary widely across a range of fields including government, schools, health care, community or residential settings, crisis centres, correctional services, shelters, immigration services, counselling agencies, and others.
+Career opportunities vary widely.
+Social workers can be working at a range of institutions including government, schools, health care, community organizations, residential facilities providing a variety of services such as crisis centres, correctional services, shelters, immigrant settlement, individual and family counselling group support for individuals, community development, policy analysis, and others.

 • Aboriginal outreach worker